robercoding/Blog-App/README.md

 You can also checkout my [sample app](https://github.com/robercoding/DaggerHilt-Sample-Guide) that I've built for the article.

 ### What has been the issues/challenges that you were facing in this project?
-1. How are you going to structure your database to optimize the read/written/updating in without getting high bill from Firebase?
-(Supposing that we had to take care of that)
+**1. How are you going to structure your database to optimize the read/written/updating in without getting high bill from Firebase?
+(Supposing that we had to take care of that)**

 * I started writting down on a notebook on how I would want to see my NoSql database and the process of getting any information from any document/collection.
 For example, when I was writting the **Post** model I did put a member variable